 - The “Essential Understandings” link from National Museum of the American Indian (standard / advanced) has changed.
 You can now find it here: https://americanindian.si.edu/nk360/about/understandings .
 We will update this link in the clickable links guide soon.

-- Note 2/1/21: We are in the process of updating the “clickable links” PDF and will have an updated one sent out by the April 15th, 2021.
+- Note 2/1/21: We are in the process of updating the “clickable links” PDF and will have an updated one sent in late spring 2021.

 Important Information: Availability of Spines for this Curriculum

 Many of the spines for this curriculum have become temporarily unavailable over July and August of this year.
 We post updates here on our website as we hear them from publishers so please check for those!
 Please read through the required spines for your chosen pathway in the parent guide sample (scroll down to find that), and assess their availability before purchasing this curriculum.
 Most of these do have audiobook, ebook, and PDF options available.
 We, unfortunately, have no control over when publishers will run reprints, and could not have predicted that these spines would become suddenly unavailable in print within a few weeks.
 We do not plan to substitute or swap out any spines at this point in time, but if we hear from a publisher that they do not intend to continue printing one of the titles, we will begin the process of finding new spines at that time.
 However, this is not a quick process, and will take time and review by our committee.
 In the meantime, we cannot offer any refunds on the purchase of this curriculum because spines are temporarily unavailable in print, so please be very certain of your decision prior to purchasing.
 We hope to see all of these titles back in stock soon.
 Thank you!